 My personal story with eating an anti-inflammatory diet

-Over a year ago, my body went through something strange.
+Three years ago, my body went through something strange.
 I would wake up some mornings with a high fever, achy body, chills, and could barely move.
 It would last a few days, then completely disappear.
-I ended up seeing dozens of doctors only to be told that I had Lyme’s disease, an autoimmune disease, nothing at all, or that it was all in my head.
+I ended up seeing dozens of doctors only to be told that I had Lyme’s disease, an autoimmune disease, thyroid disease, nothing at all, or that it was all in my head.
 It was the most frustrating experience of my life.
 For one year, I struggled to find the answers.